-Margaret Sullivan will be speaking about her new book, Newsroom Confidential, on Thursday, October 20th at 5:30 PM in Larkin Square.
+Margaret Sullivan will be speaking about her new book, Newsroom Confidential, on Thursday, October 20th at 5:30 PM inside the Larkin at Exchange Building, located at 726 Exchange Street.
+Plentiful free parking in the surface lots along Exchange Building.

 Over her four decades of working in newsrooms big and small, Margaret Sullivan has become a trusted champion and critic of the American news media.
 In this bracing memoir, Sullivan traces her life in journalism and how trust in the mainstream press has steadily eroded.